tebe6502/mad-pascal-en-mkdocs/docs/types.md

 <br/>
 ## [Enumeration types](https://www.freepascal.org/docs-html/ref/refsu4.html#x26-280003.1.1)

-The enumeration type in **MP** has been implemented in its basic form, i.e.:
+The enumeration type in **Mad-Pascal** has been implemented in its basic form, i.e.:

 ```delphi
 Type